Hobbes617/innovation_management/stopwords/readme.txt

-Este es el archivo de stopwords original usado para el proyecto: https://github.com/stopwords-iso/stopwords-en/blob/ccc8898188850d8fb019d5f69c14a6635c3bd115/stopwords-en.txt
+This is the original stopwords file used for the project:

+https://github.com/stopwords-iso/stopwords-en/blob/ccc8898188850d8fb019d5f69c14a6635c3bd115/stopwords-en.txt

-1298 palabras existentes al 2022-09-09.
+There are 1298 words as of 2022-09-09.